-Binfire is a project management tool that is built for remote teams.
+Binfire is a project and team collaboration tool that is built for remote teams.
 Unlike other JIRA alternatives, the Binfire team itself is remote which helps them understand the intricacies of the day-to-day problems remote teams have when it comes to project management.
-This gives them the advantage of building a project management tool dedicated for remote teams and has nearly everything they would need to manage projects.
+This gives them the advantage of building a tool dedicated for remote teams and has nearly everything they would need to manage projects.

-It offers task management where tasks, subtasks, and dependencies can be managed by adding multiple tags to each task.
-This makes it easier to sort and find tasks you're looking for.
+It offers resource tracking and task management where tasks, subtasks, and dependencies can be managed by adding multiple tags to each task.
+This makes it easier to sort and find tasks you’re looking for.
 It offers the ability to add six-level deep subtasks and the ability to turn a project into a template.